PerfectlyCromulentLtd/PC.SignInKiosk/README.md

 Instead of recoding a RabbitMQ/MassTransit library for WinRT I decided to write this service instead.

 This is a WCF service (supported by WinRT) that acts like a proxy for the Message Broker.
+That's it.

-That's it  Hopefully I'll be able to get rid of it later.
+Hopefully I'll be able to get rid of it eventually.

 ### OxHack.SignInKiosk.Database
 This one is pretty self explanatory.
 This component is responsible for interactions with the system's database.
-It uses EF Core internally but exposes the data to the rest of the application as Services.
+It uses EF Core internally but exposes the data to the rest of the application as service classes.

 ### OxHack.SignInKiosk.Messaging
 This component encapsulates all the messaging logic.
 Subcription and Publishing logic for interacting with the Message Broker is implemented here.
-Consumers

 These functionalities are exposed to the rest of the application by the `MessagingClient` class.